Dear St. Vrain Valley Schools Community,

 Mead Elementary Supports Summer Reading

-“They are volunteering their time out of the goodness of their hearts because that’s what we do at Mead Elementary,” said Ball.
+“Our teachers volunteer their time out of the goodness of their hearts because that’s what we do at Mead Elementary,” said Ball.

-“Adults and students alike are mesmerized by the books during our read alouds,” Ball said.
+“A big success of this program has been increasing community engagement.
+Community members of all ages have participated in The Summer Fun Reading Program.
+Adults and students alike are mesmerized by the books during our Tuesday evening read alouds,” Ball said.

 This initiative has made great strides for Mead readers in its first year and the Mead Elementary team is always looking to do more.
 The school’s next goal is to implement new books at a community clubhouse, so that students have greater access to reading outside of school.